majianjia/nnom/README.md

 However, the available NN libs for MCU are too low-level which make it sooooo difficult to use with these complex strucures.

 Therefore, we build NNoM to help embedded developers to faster and simpler deploying NN model directly to MCU.
-> NNoM will manage the strucutre, memory and everything else for developer.
-All you need is feeding your measurements then get the results.
+> NNoM will manage the strucutre, memory and everything else for the developer.
+All you need to do is feeding your new measurements and getting the results.

 **NNoM is now working closely with Keras (You can easily learn [**Keras**](https://keras.io/) in 30 seconds!).**
 There is no need to learn TensorFlow/Lite or other libs.